Article 7 paragraph 3 letter b of the VAT Act (also named provision for mail-order sales) will enter into force on January 1, 2019.

 - If in 2019, a person starts making supplies of goods that are imported from abroad and if those supplies are exempt from import tax due to the insignificant import tax amount, the place of supply for those supplies will deemed to remain outside the Swiss territory as long as the 100,000 francs threshold is not reached.
 From the beginning of the month following the month during which the threshold was reached, the place of supply for all supplies of goods from abroad will change to be on Swiss territory.
 If this occurs, the mail-order business will have to register for VAT purposes in Switzerland.

 On its website, the FTA provides a list of mail-order businesses that are registered for VAT purposes in Switzerland.
 The aim of such a list is to help the undertakings entrusted with the customs clearance formalities to know whom, between the recipient of the parcel and the mail-order businesse, they should charge the import VAT to.
 This list can be made available in XML format for the persons responsible for customs clearance formalities.
-Please note for the correct processing also the information of the Swiss Post at the following link: https://www.post.ch/-/media/post/gk/dokumente/versandhandel.pdf?la=en&vs=4
+Please note also the information of the Swiss Post at the following link: https://www.post.ch/-/media/post/gk/dokumente/versandhandel.pdf?la=en&vs=4

 As from 15th November 2018, mail-order businesses registering online for VAT purposes in Switzerland will have to indicate/notifie if they are active in the area of mail-order and give their express consent if they wish to be included on the list.
 It is however in their interest to do so in order to ensure that the import VAT is not wrongly invoiced to the client and to avoid potential complaints.